 In my art group that I attend, we can use whatever media we want for drawing or painting.
-I have been using mostly coal, oil pastels and dry pastels, and recently started to try watercolours, although it seems easiest to use them for background and do the important details in something else.
-I also have some acrylic paints at home, but somehow I never know how to mix them.
+I have been using mostly coal, oil pastels and dry pastels, and have tried watercolours and acrylics, but I somehow I never know how to mix paints.

 We have mostly still life settings, of course, but more and more do people bring in photos they want to paint or pictures they want to copy (all purely for an artistic growth), so it may easily be that everyone does her own little thing.
 Especially for Art Days each spring - we usually need to do Something Else depending what the theme is.

 First of all, if you are reading this because you need to send me a flat profile surprise, any math or logic puzzle will do very well - pull it out of a magazine or print off internet, doesn't matter.
-Of course, if you find something else that fits the description, it is quite fine - I just thought to make this easy, as that part of swap would not be the one that made me sign up, so no point in putting too much time into it.
+Of course, if you find something else that fits the description, it is quite fine - I just thought to make this easy, as I'm not signing up to swaps for those profile surprises, so there's no point in putting too much energy into it.

 Pretty colours: black, white, red, blue, yellow, green, terracota, grey, silver, beige